Improve your writing for the FSOT

 There’s nothing wrong with copying other people’s words and sentences, by the way.
 In fact, using other people’s nice words and phrases is just going to make you a better writer.
 I’m pretty sure that’s how all writers started out—studying others and trying to mimic whatever they considered good writing.

 Writing is a wonderful skill that can be used in hundreds of different ways.
 Whatever you end up doing in life, writing well is going to help you.
 So don’t feel like writing about your life, your career, or issues that interest you is a waste of time—it’s great practice.
 If you’re serious about writing, I encourage you to start a diary or blog.

 Experienced writers typically choose a certain “angle” when they write.
 They won’t touch a topic unless they have a creative new way to approach it—they have to sell their work, after all.
-As a beginning writer, however, you should worry less about finding a cool angle and focus instead on presenting your points clearly and concisely, and using structure to make it easy for readers to digest.
+As a beginning writer, however, you should worry less about finding a creative angle and focus instead on presenting your points clearly and concisely, and using a clear structure to make it easy for readers to digest.

 Edit and tighten it up